ChrisBen191/code_book/Python/machine_learning.md

 ### Regression

+- Machine learning models that calculates a continuous value; predicts a continuous value like prices, scores, etc.

+- Residual Error

+  - the measurement/value of the error line from real data points; can be positive or negative.

+- Ordinary Least Squares (OLS)

+  - minimizing the sum of the squares of differences between the observed dependent variable and the variable predicted by the linear function.

 - Mean Absolute Error (MAE)

   - the mean of the absolute value of errors `ie. true value - predicted value`, easy to understand but won't punish large errors.